lilly2810/emotiondetect/README.md

-# untitled
+# emotiondetect

-A new Flutter project.
+A flutter app to detect emotions.

 ## Getting Started